Another Word For SOME

 bevy

-Noun : (collective) A small group of persons, especially of girls and women.
+Noun : (collective) A small group of people, especially girls or women.

 Noun : (collective) A large group or collection.